-The first responsibility is to review, monitor, and approve or disapprove capital construction project requests that use more than \$2 million in tax funds to construct, renovate, or acquire facilities, or more than \$95,000 per year in additional tax funds to operate and maintain.
+The first responsibility is to review, monitor, and approve or disapprove capital construction project requests of the University of Nebraska, Nebraska State College System, and the community colleges that use more than \$2 million in tax funds to construct, renovate, or acquire facilities, or more than \$95,000 per year in additional tax funds to operate and maintain.
 Disapproved projects cannot receive state funds for construction or ongoing operating and maintenance costs.
-From January 2019 through December 2020, the Commission reviewed and approved 6 capital construction project proposals submitted by the institutions.
+From January 2021 through December 2022, the Commission reviewed and approved 7 capital construction project proposals submitted by the institutions.

-The second responsibility is to review the biennial capital construction requests of the University of Nebraska, the Nebraska College of Technical Agriculture, and the Nebraska State College System.
-With its statewide perspective, the Commission provides a unified prioritization of all approved individual capital construction budget requests for higher education.
-The Commission makes these recommendations to the Governor and Legislature at the same time it makes recommendations on biennial operating budget requests.
+The second responsibility is to review the biennial capital construction budget requests of the University of Nebraska, the Nebraska College of Technical Agriculture, and the Nebraska State College System.
+With its statewide perspective, the Commission provides a unified prioritization of all approved individual capital construction budget requests for higher education to the

+Governor and Legislature.
 The Commission recommends a list, in priority order, of approved individual capital construction budget requests eligible for state funding.
-Only those requests that were approved by the governing boards and the Commission, or the Task Force on Building Renewal, and are requesting state funding in the biennial budget request are considered.
-The Commission identified ongoing routine maintenance and addressing deferred repair as two essential areas in need of new State and institutional funding for the 2021-2023 biennium.
-The Commission prioritized 13 individual capital construction budget requests for the coming biennium, with the highest priorities being:
+Only those requests that were approved by the governing boards and the Commission and are requesting state funding in the biennial budget request are considered.

-- LB 309 Fire & Life Safety Class I Requests, - LB 309 Deferred Repair Class I Requests, - 3. (tie) University-wide Facilities Renewal Program, and - (tie) LB 309 Energy Conservation Class I Requests.

-The latest full report, Capital ConstructionBudget Recommendations and Prioritization

-2021-2023 Biennium, is available at the

-Commission's website,

-ccpe.nebraska.gov/reports.
+With the passage of LB 384 in 2021, which provides multiple-decade funding streams for renewal, renovation, replacement, or repair of University and State College projects, the biennial capital construction request prioritization process has changed.
+No new capital projects requesting state funding for the 2023-25 biennium were submitted to the Commission for approval within the timeline for review and prioritization.